 Being upfront, thorough and honest about your heart condition is the key to the best life insurance rates.

 We can place you with the right company when we have the facts.
 Incomplete information or omitting information is a one-way-ticket to a life insurance denial.

 Even if it seems as though the facts hurt your chances, you should still provide as much information as possible.
 Insurance companies view any gaps negatively and may request additional medical examinations.

-Understanding what goes into the decision-making process for life insurance with an enlarged heart helps you to improve your chances of getting an approval at the lowest rates.
+Understanding what goes into the decision-making process for life insurance with an enlarged heart helps you to improve your chances of getting approval at the lowest rates.

 Once you know how left ventricular hypertrophy relates to life insurance and understand the approval process, you might get an even better policy than you originally thought.
-While you might have some factors out your control, you can still do many things to help your chances.
+While you might have some factors out of your control, you can still do many things to help your chances.